Average solar bill

 Fact Checked Fact Checked

-In this article, Canstar Blue takes a look at the average bill credits Australians with solar panels are earning on their electricity bills.
+In this article, Canstar Blue takes a look at the average bill credits that Australians with solar panels could be earning on their electricity bills.
+The savings you may make from installing solar panels in Australia will depend on the size of your system, the energy plan you choose, the amount of electricity your household uses and how that electricity is used.

-While there are many good reasons for installing solar, it’s safe to say that most people look forward to saving money on their power bills.
-With so many factors coming into play – from the size of the panels, whether or not you install storage and even the shape of your roof – it’s hard to know what savings you should expect from your investment.
-Installing solar should certainly mean reduced electricity costs, but by how much?
-Wouldn’t it be great if you could see what Aussies who already have solar pay on their energy costs?
-We’ve got you.
+With those varying factors – the size of the panels, whether or not you install storage and even the shape of your roof – it’s hard to know what savings you should expect from your investment.
+Installing solar should mean reduced electricity costs, but by how much?

 Advertisement